-There are many features to consider when selecting a Bluetooth, such as fit, comfort, and voice-answering and multi-point capability.
+There are many features to consider when selecting a Bluetooth headset, such as fit, comfort, and voice-answering and multi-point capability.
 Multi-point capability allows users to access their cell phone and computer through the same Bluetooth (by toggling between the two devices).
 Your phone needs to be Bluetooth compatible and have voice-dialing built in to be able to access your phone through the Bluetooth earpiece.